sinelaw/infernu/docs/type-system.md

 * Polymorphic "methods" are supported, so rows may have rank-2 types.
 * Mutability is not represented in the types, but affects type inference (polymorphism is restricted for mutable variables).

+**Note**: Currently, all types are inferred.
+Support for type annotations for specifically constraining or for documentation is planned.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 ## Contents